HelgeGehring/femwell/docs/math/dispersion.md

     kx_3 = \omega t + \mathrm{const}.
 $$

-From this we can calulate the velocity of points of constant phase as
+From this we can calculate the velocity of points of constant phase as

 $$
     v_p = \frac{\mathrm{d}x_3}{\mathrm{d}t} = \frac{\omega}{k}.